Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Introduction

 Previous ALMA observations have identified a compact and radially concentrated dust disk \citep{hales_circumstellar_2018, white_alma_2020}.
 However, those studies lacked the spatial resolution needed to directly image small-scale disk substructures that could link morphology to accretion behavior.
-To address this gap, we present high-resolution ALMA Band 3 and 4 continuum observations of EX Lupi, reconstructed using the sparse-modeling-based super-resolution technique $\tt PRIISM$ \citep{Nakazato2020}.
-We present the first spatially resolved detection of a compact crescent-shaped inner arc and an outer ring.
+To address this gap, we present high-resolution ALMA Band 3 and 4 continuum observations of EX Lupi, reconstructed using the sparse-modeling-based super-resolution technique $\tt PRIISM$ \citep{Nakazato2020, Nakazato_priism_2020}.
+We present the first spatially resolved detection of a compact, crescent-shaped inner arc and an outer ring.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:observation}, we describe the ALMA observations and outline the PRIISM super-resolution imaging procedure.
 In Section~\ref{sec:disk_str_prop}, we characterize the morphology of the outer ring and inner arc structures.
-Section~\ref{sec:nearinfraded_image} analyzes the disk surface geometry using scattered light data from VLT/SPHERE.
+Section~\ref{sec:nearinfraded_image} analyzes the disk-surface geometry using scattered-light data from Very Large Telescope (VLT)/SPHERE.
 Section~\ref{sec:disk} derives the thermal structure and radial extent of the dust disk.
 In Section~\ref{sec:discussion}, we discuss the implications of our findings for disk evolution and the physical origins of episodic accretion.
-Appendix~\ref{appendix:clean_images} and \ref{sec:priism_image} present CLEAN-based imaging comparisons and performance assessments of the PRIISM method.
-Appendix~\ref{appendix:ellipse_fit} describes the ellipse fitting procedure used to estimate the disk surface geometry.
+Appendices~\ref{appendix:clean_images} and \ref{sec:priism_image} present CLEAN-based imaging comparisons and performance assessments of the PRIISM method.
+Appendix~\ref{appendix:ellipse_fit} describes the ellipse fitting procedure used to estimate the disk-surface geometry.